manelpuig/rUBot_mecanum_ws/Documentation/02_robot_ROSenvironment_setup.md

 The main objectives of this chapter are:

-- Getting started with rUBot_mecanum in simulation environment
+- Setup the ROS environment to work with rUBot_mecanum_ws in simulation mode
-- Getting started with rUBot_mecanum in real robot
+- Connect the ROS environment with the real rUBot_mecanum

-## **1. Getting started with rUBot_mecanum in simulation environment**
+## **1. Setup the ROS environment**

+For a proper ROS environment we can use:
+- The third party TheConstruct ROS environment (recommended)
+- ROS environment based on WSL
+- ROS environment based on Docker

+### **1.1 TheConstruct ROS environment (recommended)**

 To **setup the repository** in your ROS environment, you need to:
 - Fork my repository in your github account